AlkaBasnet/AlkaBasnet/README.md

 # 👋 Hey there!
 I'm Alka

-🎓 A passionate Computer Engineering student from beautiful Nepal.
+🎓 A passionate Computer Engineering student from Nepal.
 💡 Currently diving into Python, Data Science, and AI — and loving the journey.
 🌱 Always curious, always growing — I believe creativity and knowledge go hand in hand.
 🚀 Excited to build meaningful projects, share what I learn, and connect with like-minded people.